Gun violence in the United States: Legislation

-The Firearm Owners Protection Act, also known as the McClure-Volkmer Act, was passed in 1986.
+In 1986, the Firearm Owners Protection Act was passed, also known as the McClure-Volkmer Act.
 It changed some restrictions in the 1968 Act, allowing federally licensed gun dealers and individual unlicensed private sellers to sell at gun shows, while continuing to require licensed gun dealers to require background checks.
 The 1986 Act also restricted the Bureau of Alcohol, Tobacco and Firearms from conducting punitively repetitive inspections, reduced the amount of record-keeping required of gun dealers, raised the burden of proof for convicting gun law violators, and changed restrictions on convicted felons from owning firearms.
 In addition it also banned new machine guns for sale to the public, but grandfathered in any that were already registered.

 In the years following the passage of the Gun Control Act of 1968, people buying guns were required to show identification and sign a statement affirming that they were not in any of the prohibited categories.
 Many states enacted background check laws that went beyond the federal requirements.

-The Brady Handgun Violence Prevention Act passed by Congress in 1993 imposed a waiting period before the purchase of a handgun, giving time for, but not requiring, a background check to be made.
-The Brady Act also required the establishment of a national system to provide instant criminal background checks, with checks to be done by firearms dealers.
+In 1993, the Brady Handgun Violence Prevention Act passed by Congress imposed a waiting period before the purchase of a handgun, giving time for, but not requiring, a background check to be made.
+The Brady Act required the establishment of a national system to provide instant criminal background checks, with checks to be done by firearms dealers.
 The Brady Act only applied to people who bought guns from licensed dealers, whereas felons buy some percentage of their guns from black market sources.
 Restrictions, such as waiting periods, impose costs and inconveniences on legitimate gun purchasers, such as hunters.
 A 2000 study found that the implementation of the Brady Act was associated with "reductions in the firearm suicide rate for persons aged 55 years or older but not with reductions in homicide rates or overall suicide rates."

 Federal Assault Weapons Ban

-Total deaths in U.S. mass shootings since 1982—defined as four or more people shot and killed in one incident, excluding the perpetrator, at a public place, excluding gang-related killings.
+Total deaths in U.S. mass shootings, 1982 to 2022, —defined as four or more people shot and killed in one incident, excluding the perpetrator, at a public place, excluding gang-related killings.

 The Violent Crime Control and Law Enforcement Act, enacted in 1994, included the Federal Assault Weapons Ban, and was a response to public fears over mass shootings.
 This provision prohibited the manufacture and importation of some firearms with certain features such as a folding stock, pistol grip, flash suppressor, and magazines holding more than ten rounds.

 A grandfather clause was included that allowed firearms manufactured before 1994 to remain legal.
 A short-term evaluation by University of Pennsylvania criminologists Christopher S. Koper and Jeffrey A. Roth did not find any clear impact of this legislation on gun violence.
 Given the short study time period of the evaluation, the National Academy of Sciences advised caution in drawing any conclusions.
 In September 2004, the assault weapon ban expired, with its sunset clause.